trigaten/Learn_Prompting/docs/basics/chatbot_basics.md

 ---

 # 🟢 Chatbot Basics
-One of the most common ways prompting can be useful is when interacting with the numerous chatbots available to the public, such as ChatGPT (link).
-Chatbots can answer questions, provide writing summary and analysis, write text or code, and more at a high level, which is an exciting prospect - but the real value of chatbots is only accessible when you get specific with your prompts.
+One of the most common ways prompting can be useful is when interacting with the numerous chatbots available to the public, such as [ChatGPT](http://chat.openai.com).
+Chatbots can answer questions, provide writing summary and analysis, write text or code, and more at a high level, which is an exciting prospect—but the real value of chatbots is only accessible when you get specific with your prompts.
 In this article, we’ll explore some basic methods for how to better utilize chatbots such as style guidance, descriptors, and priming.

 ## Editing Your Prompts
 import unguided_question from '../assets/unguided_question.png';